KarlFarrugiaIcon/OreillyKatas2023/README.md

 | Power BI | 1 Premium User | $20.00 |
 | | | $1,829.64 |

-The cost has once more double from MVP 2 to MVP 3 with the new forecasted cost being at $1,829.64 per month.
+The cost has once more doubled from MVP 2 to MVP 3 with the new forecasted cost being at $1,829.64 per month.
 However, this iteration, apart from more upgrades to the cluster starts setting the foundation of the analytics engine.
 While this is costly it is also an essential part of the application and has therefore started to feature.

 ### MVP 4 - Geographical Distribution

-The final main iteration will consist of geographical expansion through replication of Cosmos DB via geographical distribution and the usage of better load balancing techniques.
-This iteration will also used to gathered usage metric data to commit to reserved instances for 3 years to bring down the cost of infrastructure.
+The final main iteration will consist of geographical expansion through the replication of Cosmos DB via geographical distribution and the usage of better load-balancing techniques.
+This iteration will also used to gather usage metric data to commit to reserved instances for 3 years to bring down the cost of infrastructure.
 While this means that Road Warriors is committed to 3 years with the same minimum cluster size we are assuming that the start-up has now stabilised and has prospects of more growth going forward.
-To this end, MVP 4 will focus on geographical distribution and loadbalancing by adding:
+To this end, MVP 4 will focus on geographical distribution and load-balancing by adding:

   - Upgraded Cluster (with reserved instances)
   - Cosmos DB Geographical Distribution